microteq/whatsigram_messenger/README.md

 ## About sponsorship

-If this Home Assistant integration has been helpful to you, I’d be grateful for your support.
-Sponsorship helps me keep the project going, improve features, and fix any issues that arise.
+If this Home Assistant integration is helpful to you, please consider supporting this project.
+Sponsorship helps keep the project going, improve features, and fix any issues that arise.
 Your contribution goes a long way in making the project better for everyone.

-Thanks for considering!

 [![Sponsor me on GitHub](https://img.shields.io/badge/sponsor-me%20on%20GitHub-green)](https://github.com/sponsors/microteq)